 With regards to CSF pTau, this measure was also elevated at the time of enrollment for the AD Biomarker Positive cohort.
-These participants were CSF pTau181 positive by their mid-50’s.
-Of note, tau positivity as measured by PET tau lagged behind CSF pTau181 positivity for this group and is consistent with previously published literature 5.
-While the AD Biomarker Positive group followed the proposed AT(N) curves 54, the Intermediate cohort developed CSF tau positivity earlier (65 years old) compared to CSF amyloid positivity (75 years old).
+These participants were CSF pTau181 positive by age 48 (95% CI: (43.6, 53.3).
+Of note, tau positivity as measured by PET tau (Mean Age 59.4, 95% CI: (55.2, 70.7) occurred statistically significantly after CSF pTau181 positivity, which is consistent with previously published literature 5.
+While the AD Biomarker Positive group followed the proposed AT(N) curves 54, the Intermediate cohort developed CSF tau positivity significantly earlier (Mean Age 63.1, 95% CI: (46.3, 68.4)) than CSF amyloid positivity (Mean Age 72.8, 95% CI: (70.1, 75.4)).
 This development of tau before amyloid is consistent with previous studies suggesting that in some individuals, tau positivity can occur prior to amyloid positivity69.
-In the survival analysis, we did not detect a statistically significant difference in time to positivity for amyloid compared to tau for either the AD Biomarker Positive or Intermediate AD Biomarkers cohorts again suggesting that there may be heterogeneity in the progression to symptomatic AD.
-However, our survival analyses are limited by the number of individuals who were AD biomarker positive upon enrollment.

-Throughout enrollment, there were no significant differences in neurodegeneration biomarkers between the three groups.
+Throughout enrollment, there were no significant differences in white matter hyperintensity or cortical thickness between the three groups.
 This lack of difference was expected as we focused on cognitively normal individuals who may be at the very earliest stages of AD.
 Neurodegeneration is proposed to occur during the later stages and our results support the AT(N) hypothesis.
-At the conclusion of this study, we had one participant with a CDR = 2 and one participant with CDR = 1.
+However, the AD Biomarker Negative cohort did have significantly lower NfL levels than the other two cohorts, suggesting that some early neurodegenerative changes could be detected.
+In the analysis of the proteome we further see the importance of nonspecific neurodegenerative markers (namely 14-3-3 and SPARC) in distinguishing the AD Biomarker Positive and Intermediate AD Biomarkers cohorts from the AD Biomarker negative cohort.
+At the conclusion of this study, one participant had attained a CDR = 2 and one participant with a CDR = 1.
 Even though amyloid and tau pathology developed in this cohort, participants rarely progressed to symptomatic AD during the duration of the study (~11 years).
 Of those who did, cognitive decline aligned with our assessment of disease pathology severity (42% of the AD Biomarker Positive cohort had decline on clinical assessments compared to 7% of the Intermediate AD Biomarker cohort).